cybertech-ca/AWS-Static-Website-on-a-S3-Bucket/README.md

 **S3 Bucket (WebsiteBucket):**

-1-This is the heart of your website's storage.
+* This is the heart of your website's storage.
 Imagine it as a secure folder in the cloud where you'll upload all your website's files like HTML pages, CSS stylesheets, JavaScript code, images, and other assets.
-2-The code configures the bucket with "PublicRead" access, allowing anyone to access the website content publicly over the internet.
+* The code configures the bucket with "PublicRead" access, allowing anyone to access the website content publicly over the internet.
-3-It also specifies "index.html" as the default file to load when someone visits your website.
+* It also specifies "index.html" as the default file to load when someone visits your website.
 This means if they navigate to your domain name without specifying a file, "index.html" will be displayed.
 Similarly, "404.html" is set as          the error document for situations like "page not found".

 **S3 Bucket Policy (WebsiteBucketPolicy):**